alchemycodelab/batteries-included-web-01-mushroom-festival/README.md

 -   PR open from dev to main
 -   PR Passes CI (lint + tests)
 -   PR preview on netlify
--   At least 6 commits- one for each Rubric event below
+-   At least 5 commits (vaguely corresponding to Rubric items below

 | Events                                                                                                                                                                                                                               |     |
 | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --: |